& smokey eye tattoo

 If you wear contact lenses- you will need to remove them prior to the procedure.
 You may reapply them after, but eyes might be somewhat sensitive so it’s encouraged to bring eyewear.

-**Kindly send over a clear, well lit photo of your eyes to get pre approved for this service**
+**Kindly send over a clear, well lit photo of your eyes to get pre approved for these services**

 Here are a few things to keep in mind before booking: